 Cushing’s Syndrome is a relatively rare endocrine disorder.
 In simple terms, it means your cortisol level is high in the body.
 When you have elevated cortisol level, you can develop a variety of signs and symptoms.
-In this scholarly article, you will learn about the symptoms, diagnosis and treatment of Cushing’s syndrome.
+In this article, you will learn about the symptoms, diagnosis and treatment of Cushing’s Syndrome.

 Signs and Symptoms of Cushing’s Syndrome

 - Facial Plethora

 - Weakness of limb muscles, causing difficulty getting up from a sitting position, climbing upstairs or raising the arms.

 - Excess hair growth on the face and menstrual irregularities in women.